Olabisi02/Loan-Risk-Customer-Default-Analysis-For-CrediTrust-/README.md

 * Previous default history
 *	Low credit scores
 *	Unstable employment status
 *	High-risk classifications

 These customers demonstrated significantly higher default rates and therefore pose greater financial risk to the company.

- 2:
-What loan conditions should be stricter?
+2. What loan conditions should be stricter?
- Answer
 Loan conditions should be stricter for customers identified as high risk.
 The company should:
 •	Require higher credit score thresholds
 •	Conduct stricter background checks